MicrosoftDocs/memdocs/memdocs/intune/enrollment/macos-enroll.md

 > [!IMPORTANT]
 > This feature is in [public preview](../fundamentals/public-preview.md).
 It is not available in GCC High and government cloud tenants.

 Intune supports the use of bootstrap tokens on enrolled Macs running macOS 10.15 or later.
-Bootstrap tokens grant volume ownership status to local user accounts, so that non-admin users can approve important operations that an admin would otherwise need to do.
+Bootstrap tokens grant volume ownership status to local user and guest accounts, so that non-admin users can approve important operations that an admin would otherwise need to do.
 Operations such as:

 * User-initiated software updates
-* Silent FileVault encryption
 * Kernel extension installation on Apple silicon

- You can utilize bootstrap tokens on supervised Macs, and Macs enrolled via automated device enrollment.
+ You can utilize bootstrap tokens on supervised Macs, and Macs enrolled via macOS automated device enrollment.

 ### Get bootstrap token

 The bootstrap token is automatically generated when:

 * A newly-enrolled Mac checks in with Intune and
-* A secure token-enabled user (typically an Intune administrator) signs in to the Mac with their clear text password
+* A secure token-enabled user (typically an Intune administrator) signs in to the Mac with their cleartext password

 The token is then automatically escrowed to Microsoft Intune.
-You can use a command line tool to manually view, generate, and escrow a bootstrap token, if needed.
+You can use a command line tool to manually view, generate, and escrow a bootstrap token on supported macOS devices, if needed.
 For more information, see [Use secure token, bootstrap token, and volume ownership in deployments](https://support.apple.com/guide/deployment/use-secure-and-bootstrap-tokens-dep24dbdcf9e/1/web/1.0) on Apple Support.

-### Manage kernel extensions
+### Manage kernel extensions and software updates
 A bootstrap token can be used to approve the installation of both kernel extensions and software updates on a Mac with Apple silicon.

+To utilize the bootstrap token to perform user-initiated software updates, the mac must be enrolled with automated device enrollment up until macOS 11.1 or you must restart the Mac in recovery mode and downgrade its security settings.
+With macOS 11.2+, and mac just needs to be supervised in order for the bootstrap token to perform user-initiated software updates.
+For more information, see [Change security settings on the startup disk of a Mac with Apple silicon](https://support.apple.com/guide/mac-help/change-security-settings-startup-disk-a-mac-mchl768f7291/mac) on Apple Support.

 Kernel extension management is automatically available on Macs running macOS 11 or later and enrolled via automated device enrollment.
 To authorize the remote management of kernel extensions on a device that isn't enrolled via automated device enrollment, you must restart the Mac in recovery mode and downgrade its security settings.
 For more information, see [Change security settings on the startup disk of a Mac with Apple silicon](https://support.apple.com/guide/mac-help/change-security-settings-startup-disk-a-mac-mchl768f7291/mac) on Apple Support.

 ## Block macOS enrollment
 By default, Intune lets macOS devices enroll.
 To block macOS devices from enrollment, see [Set device type restrictions](enrollment-restrictions-set.md).